WordPress

 "WordPress is definitely dead."

 "Nobody uses it anymore.
-Sure, it powers 43% of the web, but those are old sites.
+Sure, it powers 43% of the web, but those are all old sites that nobody maintains.
 My Astro blog with 3 visitors is the real future."

 "WHY does every client ask for WP?!"

 "I spent 6 months learning Next.js!
 I have a Vercel Pro subscription!
 I wrote a 40-tweet thread about the JAMstack!
-STOP ASKING!"
+STOP ASKING FOR WORDPRESS!"

 "What if we use it Headless?"

-"With a React frontend, a GraphQL middleware layer, and Kubernetes?
-That way we're technically still using it but nobody has to know."
+"Okay, what if we use WordPress as a headless CMS with a React frontend, a GraphQL middleware layer, and deploy it on Kubernetes?
+That way we're technically still using WordPress but nobody has to know."

 "My custom blog broke again."